-Items Potential impact Environmental Mitigation and Management Plan Supervising Supervising Cost A. Design phase Social Impacts To ensure community - Disclose project detail to neighboring community Involvement to impacts Hydrological Hydrological and - Design of adequate major and minor culverts facilities for drainage.
-NTDC ESU NTDC PMU N/A Impacts drainage impacts - Existing open wells in the ROW will be capped with the Design - Temporary Construction Camps should not be located within 100 m Consultant Waste disposal Ensure adequate Create waste management policy and plan to identify sufficient NTDC ESU NTDC PMU N/A disposal ontions for locations for and storage of waste generated from construction with Sindh EPA all waste including camps oils and disposal of residually contaminated soils and scrap transformer oil. metal "cradle to grave". residually - Designate disposal sites in the contract and cost unit disposal rates contaminated soils, accordingly. and scrap metal Location is approved by Sindh EPA and NTDC Temporary Include mitigation in - Identify locations where drainage crossing ROW may be affected by NTDC ESU NTDC PMU N/A drainage and preliminary designs works. with the Design erosion control for erosion control - Include protection works in contract as a payment milestone(s).
-Consultant and temporary - Locations are identified in the EIA/EMP or as required / approved by drainage.
-Sindh EPA Contract Ensure - Include EMP Matrix in tender documentation and make contractors NIDC ESU NIDC PMU N/A clauses requirements and responsible to implement mugation measures by reference to with the Design environmental Include preparation of EMP review and method statement WM plan assessment are TD and EC Plan in contract as a navment milestone(s) included in the - Require environmental accident checklist and a list of controlled contracts. chemicals / substances to be included in the contractor's work method statement and tender documentation.
-B. Construction phase Hydrology and To ensure the - Streams, river and drains within and adjacent to construction sites Contract or NTDC PMU Cost is drainage proper should be kept free from any debris supervised by inclu ded in the aspects implementation of - Spoil disposal pits should be in suitable depressions not adjacent to EPC Contractor EPC contract. any requirements waterways or to actively mentioned in EPA - Natural water courses should be maintained to the maximum extent supervise and contaitions of possible enforce.
+Items Potential impact Environmental Mitigation and Management Plan Implementing organization Supervising organization Cost A. Design pha se - Social Impacts To ensure community involvement to minimize social impacts - Disclose project detail to neighboring community NTDC CSC NTDC PMU N/A Hydrological Impacts Hydrological and drainage impacts Design of adequate major and minor culverts facilities for drainage.
+Existing open wells in the ROW will be capped Temporary Construction Camps should not be located within 100 m of any domestic or public water sources NTDC ESU with the Design Consultant NTDC PMU N/A Waste disposal Ensure adequate disposal options for all waste including transformer oil, residually contaminated soils, and scrap metal.
+Create waste management policy and plan to identify sufficient locations for and storage of waste generated from construction camps oils and disposal of residually contaminated soils and scrap metal "cradle to grave".
+Designate disposal sites in the contract and cost unit disposal rates accordingly.
+Location is approved by Sindh EPA and NTDC NTDC ESU with Sindh EPA NTDC PMU N/A Temporary drainage and erosion control Include mitigation in preliminary designs for erosion control and temporary drainage.
+Identify locations where drainage crossing ROW may be affected by works.
+Include protection works in contract as a payment milestone(s).
+Locations are identified in the EIA/EMP or as required / approved by Sindh EPA NTDC ESU with the Design Consultant NTDC PMU N/A Contract clauses Ensure requirements and recommendations of environmental assessment are included in the contracts.
+Include EMP Matrix in tender documentation and make contractors responsible to implement mitigation measures by reference to EIA/EIA in contract.
+Include preparation of EMP review and method statement WM plan, TD and EC Plan in contract as a payment milestone(s).
+Require environmental accident checklist and a list of controlled chemicals / substances to be included in the contractor's work method statement and tender documentation.
+NTDC ESU with the Design Consultant NTDC PMU N/A B. Constructio - Hydrology and drainage aspects To ensure the proper implementation of any requirements mentioned in EPA conditions of approval letter in Streams, river and drains within and adjacent to construction sites should be kept free from any debris Spoil disposal pits should be in suitable depressions not adjacent to waterways Natural water courses should be maintained to the maximum extent possible Debris and vegetation clogging culverts should be regularly cleared Contract or supervised by EPC Contractor or to actively supervise and enforce.
+NTDC PMU Cost is included in the EPC contract.